Andrea's profile

 she/her

 Andrea is a social practice and mixed media artist and educator who has been teaching art in public and independent schools since 2004.
 She earned her BA and MA in Art Education summa cum laude from The Ohio State University.
 Central to her work is the exploration of identity and the value of relationships and community.
 She has exhibited solo shows at The Mint Museum, Center for the Arts Perimeter Gallery, Winthrop University, UNC Charlotte, and C3 Lab and worked in partnership with a number of community organizations, independent artists, and institutions.
 She has been the recipient of grants and awards for both her studio and teaching practice including a HUG Grant, Cultural Vision Grant, Social Impact Grant, Free Fall Baltimore, Teacher of the Year, and the Blackwell Award for Teaching Excellence in the Humanities.
-She lives with her husband and two children in Baltimore, where she is the middle school art teacher at the St. Paul’s School for Boys, MS Arts Department Chair, and the Director of TSPS Galleries and Exhibitions.
+She lives with her husband and two children in Baltimore County, where she is the middle school art teacher at the St. Paul’s School for Boys, MS Arts Department Chair, and the Director of TSPS Galleries and Exhibitions.

 Artist Statement